webdriverio/cucumber-boilerplate/README.md

 1. Download the latest stable release [here](https://github.com/webdriverio/cucumber-boilerplate/archive/master.zip) or
 2. Clone the git repo — `git clone https://github.com/webdriverio/cucumber-boilerplate.git`

-Then just embed the test directory into the root folder of your project and copy/install the [necessary dependencies from the package.json](https://github.com/webdriverio/cucumber-boilerplate/blob/master/package.json) file and you are all set.
+Then just embed the `src` directory into the root folder of your project and copy/install the [necessary dependencies from the package.json](https://github.com/webdriverio/cucumber-boilerplate/blob/master/package.json) file and you are all set.